 An air plant centerpiece can be a very chic decoration for the dining table.
 The centerpiece can be made out of a repurposed wooden box.
 First, sand and paint the box or change its look however else you want.

-Then put some river rocks inside and, at the end, insert the air plants to make a beautiful composition.
+Then put some river rocks inside and, in the end, insert the air plants to make a beautiful composition.

 Tillandsia Garden Art